CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 Next, the thread yields priority to the other thread by setting `turn` equal to the other thread's ID.

-Finally the thread enters a `while` loop waiting for either the other thread to yield priority, or to no longer be interested in entering the critical section.
+Finally the thread enters a `while` loop, waiting for either the other thread to yield priority, or to no longer be interested in entering the critical section.

 ### Exiting the Critical Section